Reviews You Can Rely On

 Slightly boxy cut

 The Patagonia Insulated Powder Town took us by surprise with how warm it is for how light and lofty the insulation is.
 The jacket itself comes in more at the weight range of some of the shells in this review than the insulated jackets.
 Not to mention, the actual material of the liner is supremely soft and slid easily over any base layer we paired with it.
-The insulation is not only warm — we found this jacket to be surprisingly breathable for an insulated jacket.
-When the going gets hot, the large, open pit zips are a great last-ditch ventilation feature.
+The insulation is not only warm — we found this jacket surprisingly breathable for an insulated jacket.
+The large, open pit zips are a great last-ditch ventilation feature when the going gets hot.

-It was really hard to find any critiques of this incredibly comfy layer.
-However, we do think the comfort comes at a bit of a cost.
-The cut of the Powder Town is large and boxy compared to some of the more tailored jackets we tested.
-This isn't a huge deal because this jacket still looks plenty stylish when paired with the right pants, and that extra room allows for lots of layering freedom.
-Overall, we really love the Powder Town and think it's an excellent value.
+Though the Powder Town is super comfortable, we think the comfort comes at a slight cost.
+The jacket has a large and boxy cut compared to some of the more tailored models we tested.
+Check out the The North Face Thermoball Eco Snow Triclimate 3-in-1 if you prefer a much slimmer fit.
+Fortunately, the Powder Town's bigger cut isn't a huge deal since this jacket still looks plenty stylish when paired with the right pants, and that extra room allows for lots of layering freedom.
+Overall, we have very few complaints about the Powder Town; we love this jacket and think it's an incredible value.

 Read more: Patagonia Insulated Powder Town review